 Who We Are

 Kerrie joins us with a long history in professional cooking, catering, event planning, gardening and Farm to School coordination.
 She is passionate in her volunteer work in the community and schools schools with gardening and cooking connecting children to food education, nutrition, and sustainability.
-She lives in Burlington, VT with her husband, children and two cats looks forward to gardening whenever possible.
+She lives in Burlington, VT with her husband, children and cats and puppy looks forward to cooking and gardening whenever possible.